code42/py42/docs/userguides/basics.md

 # py42 Basics

 Learning the basics of py42 will help you page through lists, access response items, and handle exceptions among other things when crafting your own Code42-related scripts.
+The following examples use `py42.sdk.clients.departing_employee.DepartingEmployeeClient` to demonstrate basic py42 behaviors, such as paging.

 ## Initialization